Information for Fund Managers

 This document is for the information of managers / general partners of hedge funds, private markets funds and other alternative investment vehicles (together, “managers” and, individually, a “manager”, or “you”).

 “We” and “us” are the Albourne Group, or just “Albourne”, comprising the parent company, Albourne Partners Limited (“APL”), its branches and its subsidiaries from time to time.
 At present, the subsidiaries are Albourne America LLC, Albourne Partners (Asia) Limited, Albourne Partners Japan, Albourne Partners (Singapore) Pte.
-Ltd., Albourne Partners Deutschland AG, Albourne Partners (Canada) Limited, Albourne Partners (Cyprus) Limited and Albourne Partners (Bermuda) Limited.
+Ltd., Albourne Partners Deutschland AG, Albourne Partners (Canada) Limited, Albourne Partners (Cyprus) Limited, Albourne Partners (Bermuda) Limited and Albourne Cyprus Limited.
+APL has a branch in Bahrain.

-Albourne is an investment consultant that was established in the UK in 1994, as an independent firm with no outside ownership.
-Today, it has around 340 employees located in offices worldwide.
+Albourne is an investment consultant that was established in the UK in 1994 as an independent firm with no outside ownership.
+Today, it has over 400 employees located in offices worldwide.
 The principal offices are in London, San Francisco, Connecticut, Canada, Hong Kong, Singapore, Cyprus and Germany.

 To complement its research and advisory services, Albourne provides additional services to its clients.
 These include: